 Borrelia burgdorferi serology in the light of symptoms of

 patients sent to an outpatient service for tick-borne diseases.

 Inflamm.
 Res.
 59:959-64.

 Preferred specimen types: 0.2 ml synovial fluid or CSF, or 0.2 ml fresh, frozen or fixed

 Less preferred specimen types:

-ml whole blood in EDTA (purple top) or ACD (yellow top)
+ml whole blood in EDTA (purple top) tube, or 0.2 ml urine

 specimen types, if there will be a delay in shipping, or during